 Likok is available in the spring and early summer months in Northern India.

-Likok as it is called in the Northern Indian states of Nagaland or Assam, is a bitter eggplant variety.
+Likok eggplant, botanically classified as Solanum indicum, is a bitter eggplant variety.
 The taxonomy of this variety is hard to determine due to the similarity between multiple species of similar-looking nightshade fruits.
-Botanically known as Solanum indicum, the small yellowish-green eggplants can also be classified as Solanum lasiocarpum or Solanum xanthocarpum.
-Known locally as Indian nightshade, Bush tomato or Yellow-berried nightshade, the fruit is popular in both the cuisine of the area and in Ayurvedic medicine.
+The small yellow-green eggplants can also be classified as Solanum lasiocarpum or Solanum xanthocarpum and are closely related to the Wild Cluster eggplant and Thai eggplant.
+Known locally as Indian nightshade, Bush tomato, Yellow-berried nightshade, Green Brinjals, Bijil, Badi Kateri or Vanabhanta, the Likok eggplant is popular in traditional Indian cuisine and Ayurvedic medicine.